Naval Strategic Forces Command (Pakistan): Employment

 Besides the army, the navy is the military formation that employs the transporter erector launchers.

 Besides the Pakistan Army's strategic formation, the Naval Strategic Forces Command is the only military formation that maintains and controls the employment of the transporter erector launchers, which is a primary ground-based delivery system for coastal defenses only.
 The Naval Strategic Command is distributed among the Pakistan Navy's missile regiment and the air defense battalions of the Pakistan Marines, focusing on the southern border.

 The Navy's strategic formation is largely viewed as second-line capabilities that complement the principal land-based systems operated by the Army Strategic Force Command.
+In 2024, Naval Strategic Command becomes second formation to deploy the ballistic missiles in its service, complementing and second to the army's strategic formation.